-Here are the tax bracket and rates for 2020.
+Here are the Federal tax bracket and rates for 2022.

 2. Decide to itemize or use a standard deduction

-Another recent change in the tax law was the increase in the standard deduction.
 The standard deduction is a specific dollar amount that allows you to reduce your taxable income.
-As a result of this change, nearly 90% of all tax filers will take the standard deduction instead of itemizing.
+Nearly 90% of all tax filers use the standard deduction instead of itemizing.
 It makes the process a lot simpler for many Americans.
 However, in some circumstances, your itemized deductions may surpass the dollar amount of the standard deduction and allow you to lower your tax bill even further.

 3. Maximize your retirement contributions

 - For business owners – SEP IRA, Solo 401k, and Defined Benefit Plan.
-Business owners can contribute to SEP IRA, Solo 401k, and Defined Benefit Plans to maximize your retirement savings and lower your tax bill.
-The maximum contribution to SEP-IRA and Solo 401k in 2020 is $57,000 or $63,500 if you are 50 and older.
+Business owners can contribute to SEP IRA, Solo 401k, and Defined Benefit Plans to maximize their retirement savings and lower their tax bills.
+The maximum contribution to SEP-IRA and Solo 401k in 2022 is $61,000 or $67,500 if you are 50 and older.

 If you own SEP IRA, you can contribute up to 25% of your business wages.

-In a solo 401k plan, you can contribute as both an employee and an employer.
-The employee contribution is subject to a $19,500 limit plus a $6,500 catch-up.
-The employer match is limited to 25% of your compensation for a maximum of $37,500.
+In a solo 401k plan, you can contribute as an employee and an employer.
+The employee contribution is subject to a $20,500 limit plus a $6,500 catch-up.
+The employer match is limited to 25% of your compensation for a maximum of $40,500.
 In many cases, the solo 401k plan can allow you to save more than SEP IRA.

-Defined Benefit Plans is an option for high-income earners who want to save more aggressively for retirement above the SEP-IRA and 401k limits.
+A defined Benefit Plan is an option for high-income earners who want to save more aggressively for retirement above the SEP-IRA and 401k limits.
 The DB plan uses actuary rules to calculate your annual contribution limits based on your age and compensation.
 All contributions to your defined benefit plan are tax-deductible, and the earnings grow tax-free.